yoannjly/discord.py-self/about.md

 I thought that was it, but it definitely wasn't.
 The APIs for bots and users have been diverging rapidly, and there are tons of issues in **discord.py** regarding self-bots.

-One thing lead to another, and now I'm stuck maintaining a library dedicated to self-bots 😭.
+One thing lead to another, and now I'm maintaining a library dedicated to self-bots 😭.

-## What
-What's next?

-What I'm going to do next is keep fixing and maintaining the library.

-I'm also hoping to add more undocumented Discord APIs and Discord features available only to users.